DrCord/arc-service-portal/README.md

 ### Publishing

 The content in the Service Resources Portal comes from the `/resources/docs/HTML5SideNav` folder in this repository.
-When a merge is made to the `dev` or `master` branch the `Documentation` section of `dev.service-resources.arcimoto.com` or `new.service-resources.arcimoto.com` is updated.
+When a merge is made to the `dev` or `master` branch the `Documentation` section of `dev.service-resources.arcimoto.com` or `service-resources.arcimoto.com` is updated.

 #### How to Release (Git Flow)

 1. Create a new feature branch from the `dev` branch that is named according to a reasonable stable naming schema.
 Our common naming schema includes the ticket prefix to link it in Jira and then a short relevant description.
 Branch names do not allow spaces.
 Example of Arcimoto common schema: `TEL-123-example-functionality-change`.
-If this schema does nto work for you, create one that does and stick to it.
+If this schema does not work for you, create one that does and stick to it.
 2. Commit the changes to the feature branch for the revision being published.
 3. Push the feature branch to BitBucket
 4. Create a Pull Request (PR) from the feature branch to `dev`